do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2022-09-07-technical-seo-audit-DIY.md

 <p class="txt-center"><img src="/images/posts/inurl.jpg" alt="bookmarklet UI for inurl: search" width="390" height="280" loading="lazy"></p>
 <p>Specify the query string of several: the script will walk through the search results and write the URLs into the &lt;textarea&gt;, where you’ll copy them easily.
 Here is an example of a website that hasn’t prevented sorting from indexing.</p>
 <p class="txt-center"><img src="/images/posts/sorting-pages-in-google-index.jpg" alt="Indexed sorting pages" width="830" height="480" loading="lazy"></p>
 <p>If you are the owner of the resource that you are exploring on SERP, Google will invite you to try the <a href="https://search.google.com/search-console/">Search Console</a>.
-And that’s right: you need to look into the Console to understand how the Search Engine indexes pages, whether it sees the Schema.org markup on them, and so on.
-The Search Console will inform the webmaster about the problems found on the site by email, but unfortunately, with a long delay.</p>
+And that’s right: you need to look into the Webmaster tools to understand how the Search Engine indexes pages, whether it sees the Schema.org markup on them, and so on.
+Google Search Console will inform the webmaster about the problems found on the site by email, but unfortunately, with a long delay.
+Additionally, it would be good to create an account in Bing Webmaster tools.</p>
 </div>
 <div>
 <h2 id="2">Core Web Vitals.
 Website performance checkup</h2>